apache/sedona/docs/api/sql/Raster-visualizer.md

 ```

 ### RS_AsImage
-Introduction: Returns a HTML that when rendered using an HTML viewer or via a Jupyter Notebook, displays the raster as an image.
-Optionally, an imageSize parameter can be passed to RS_AsImage in order to increase the size of the rendered image (default: 200).
+Introduction: Returns a HTML that when rendered using an HTML viewer or via a Jupyter Notebook, displays the raster as a square image of side length `imageWidth`.
+Optionally, an imageWidth parameter can be passed to RS_AsImage in order to increase the size of the rendered image (default: 200).

 Since: `1.5.0`

-Format: `RS_AsImage(raster: Raster, imageSize: int = 200)`
+Format: `RS_AsImage(raster: Raster, imageWidth: int = 200)`

 Spark SQL Example: